 - Brightest mode: Maximizes the brightness of the projected image.
-This mode is suitable for environments where extra-high brightness is required, such as using the projector in well lit rooms. - PC mode: Is designed for presentations under daylight environment to match PC and notebook coloring. - ViewMatch mode: Switches between high brightness performance and accurate color performance. - Cinema mode: Is appropriate for playing colorful movies, video clips from digital cameras or DVs through the PC input for best viewing in a blackened (little light) environment. - 5.
+This mode is suitable for environments where extra-high brightness is required, such as using the projector in well lit rooms. - PC mode: Is designed for presentations under daylight environment to match PC and notebook coloring. - ViewMatch mode: Switches between high brightness performance and accurate color performance. - Movie mode: Is appropriate for playing colorful movies, video clips from digital cameras or DVs through the PC input for best viewing in a blackened (little light) environment. - Dynamic PC mode: Is designed for presentations under daylight environment to match PC and notebook coloring.
+In addition, the projector will optimize the image quality using the dynamic PC function in accordance with the projected contents. - It takes the projector several minutes after it is turned on or resumed to initiate dynamic PC function, so that the image contrast can be enhanced. - 6.
+Dynamic Movie mode: Is appropriate for playing colorful movies, video clips from digital cameras or DVs through the PC input for best viewing in a blackened (little light) environment.
+In addition, the projector will optimize the image quality using the dynamic Movie function in accordance with the projected contents. - It takes the projector several minutes after it is turned on or resumed to initiate dynamic Movie function, so that the image contrast can be enhanced. - 7.
 User 1/User 2 mode: Recalls the settings customized based on the current available picture modes.
-See "Setting the User 1/User 2 mode" on page 31 for details.
+See "Setting the User 1/User 2 mode" on page 33 for details.

 Video input signals: S-Video, Video, D-Sub / Comp.
-1/2 (YPbPr)
+1/2 (YPbPr) / HDMI

-- Brightest mode: Optimized for daylight viewing, with living room level ambient brightness. - Gaming mode: Suitable for all types of entertainment media, including gaming and movies. - ViewMatch mode: Switches between high brightness performance and accurate color performance. - 4.
-Cinema mode: Is suitable for enjoying dark movies or DVD movies best viewed in a blackened (little light) home cinema or lounge room environment. - 5.
+- Brightest mode: Optimized for daylight viewing, with living room level ambient brightness. - Gaming mode: Suitable for all types of entertainment media, including gaming and movies

+- ViewMatch mode: Switches between high brightness performance and accurate color performance. - Movie mode: Is suitable for enjoying dark movies or DVD movies best viewed in a blackened (little light) home cinema or lounge room environment. - 5.
+Dynamic Movie mode: Is suitable for enjoying dark movies or DVD movies best viewed in a blackened (little light) home cinema or lounge room environment.
+In addition, the projector will optimize the image quality using the dynamic Movie function in accordance with the projected contents. - It takes the projector several minutes after it is turned on or resumed to initiate dynamic Movie function, so that the image contrast can be enhanced. - 6.
 User 1/User 2 mode: Recalls the settings customized based on the current available picture modes.
-See "Setting the User 1/User 2 mode" on page 31 for details.
+See "Setting the User 1/User 2 mode" on page 33 for details.